egarrett22/QMEE/README.md

 5. breathing in water with snorkel
 6. apnea in water

+JD: I would say good datavis should clarify the _structure_ of these conditions.
+Although I have to say it looks hard.
+1 and 3 share something in common, and three of the conditions have apnea.
+But the rest is a bit mysterious.
+What is the comparotor for apnea in cold water, for example?

 The snorkel: we used snorkels to investigate if the dive response was temperature dependent, apnea dependent or a combination of both.
 To do this, we had individuals use a snorkel and submerge their faces in water to allow for breathing, this would give us an idea of how temperature affected heart rate, they then breathed in air with the snorkel as a control to see if the snorkel changed heart rate.

 What are we trying to show?
 We are trying to show the % change in heart rate between the 6 breathing conditions. generally, apnea decreased heart rate with apnea in cold water showing the largest decrease.
 There is however a HUGE variability in the data which is also something that should be noted.